 Stepping inside Babalú is a little like walking into someone’s home, such is the cozy and welcoming atmosphere that greets you.
 Set over two floors and comprising a number of small tastefully furnished rooms, Café Babalú is a great place to relax before, after or even during a long sightseeing day in Reykjavík.

-Arna CafeEiðistorg 15, Seltjarnarnes 170
+Eiðistorg 15, Seltjarnarnes 170

-Kattakaffihúsið – The Cat Café House
+6. Kattakaffihúsið – The Cat Café House

 Bergstaðastræti 10a, Reykjavik 101

 As its name suggests, this is a coffee house with a distinctly feline theme.
 If you love cats and coffee, then this is the place for you.
-As well as offering great coffee alongside an impressive vegan-friendly snack menu, visitors are also encouraged to enjoy the pleasant company of its five resident cats. (it might be six - we had trouble counting all of them!)
+As well as offering great coffee alongside an impressive vegan-friendly snack menu, visitors are also encouraged to enjoy the pleasant company of its five resident cats (it might be six - we had trouble counting all of them!).

-Íða ZimsenVesturgata 2a, Reykjavik 101
+Vesturgata 2a, Reykjavik 101

 You’ve probably heard that Iceland is a nation of book lovers – so it only seems natural to combine this with their love of coffee.
-To be fair there are loads of bookshops with accompanying coffee houses in Reykjavík but Íða is definitely our favorite.
+To be fair there are loads of bookshops with accompanying coffee houses in Reykjavík, but Íða is definitely our favorite.

-Situated just across the road from the Reykjavík Art Museum close to the old harbor, Íða Zimsen is a great place to enjoy a coffee whilst browsing through their fine selection of books and magazines – in an age of smartphones and tablets it’s quite comforting to go to a place where people still enjoy a good book!
+Situated just across the road from the Reykjavík Art Museum close to the old harbor, Íða Zimsen is a great place to enjoy a coffee whilst browsing through a fine selection of books and magazines – in an age of smartphones and tablets it’s quite comforting to go to a place where people still enjoy a good book!

-Café RosenbergVesturgata 3, Reykjavík 101
+Vesturgata 3, Reykjavík 101

 This is another cool coffee house located smack-bang in the middle of the old center of Reykjavík.
 The decor certainly seems to match its surroundings – it’s all wooden floorboards with rustic couches and armchairs.
-There’s also plenty of space, the premises stretches out over two floors.
+There’s also plenty of space, the premises stretch out over two floors.

-The coffee is seriously good, and if you end up staying so long that your afternoon coffee turns into an evening drinking session, well there is a well-stocked bar serving various Icelandic beers on tap.
-Rosenberg often holds the occasional low-key gig as well.
+The coffee is seriously good, and if you end up staying so long that your afternoon coffee turns into an evening drinking session, there is a well-stocked bar serving various Icelandic beers on tap.
+Café Rosenberg often holds the occasional low-key gig as well.
 Beer, coffee and live music – now you simply have to visit!

-Coffee culture in IcelandCoffee and coffee shop culture plays a pretty major part in the life of Icelanders.
-Whilst we hope that your trip to Iceland involves a little bit more than visiting coffee shops in Reykjavík.
-We think it’s always a good idea to immerse yourself in Icelandic traditions (well, some of them anyway!) when you are visiting this amazing country.
+Coffee and coffee shop culture plays a major part in the life of Icelanders.
+Whilst we hope that your trip to Iceland involves a little bit more than visiting coffee shops in Reykjavík, it’s always a good idea to immerse yourself in Icelandic traditions (well, some of them anyway!) while visiting this amazing country.